DA-JuanGarcia/Projects/EDA_GooglePlay/README.md

 - Build a professional, well-documented EDA project suitable for a portolio and CV

 # Tools Used
-- **PostgreSQL:** Database system used to store and manage the data.
+- **PostgreSQL:** Database system used to store and manage the data
-- **Visual Studio Code (SQL):** For querying, cleaning and analyzing data (CTE, regex, aggregations, CASE logic, etc.).
+- **Visual Studio Code (SQL):** For querying, cleaning and analyzing data (CTE, regex, aggregations, CASE logic, etc.)
-- **Power BI:** For creating interactive dashboards and visualizing key insights.
+- **Power BI:** For creating interactive dashboards and visualizing key insights
-- **GitHub:** For version control and sharing SQL scripts and analysis, enabling collaboration and project tracking.
+- **GitHub:** For version control and sharing SQL scripts and analysis, enabling collaboration and project tracking

 # Dataset
 The dataset contains information about ~10k Android apps from the Google Play Store until 2018.
 Downloaded from Kaggle [[Link]](https://www.kaggle.com/datasets/lava18/google-play-store-apps/data)

-It includes 13 columns (app name, category, rating, reviews, size, installs, type, price, content_rating, genres, last_updated, current_ver, android_ver)
+It includes 13 columns (app name, category, rating, reviews, size, installs, type, price, content_rating, genres, last_updated, current_ver, android_ver).

 The project uses three versions of the dataset:
 1. apps_raw.csv -> original messy data